vallariiec-datanalyst/FinMate/README.md

 ---

 ## License

-This project is released under the **MIT License** — free for academic, research, and commercial adaptation.
+This project is shared for **academic evaluation purposes only**.
+All rights reserved © 2025 **Vallariie Chindarkar**.
+Unauthorized use, copying, or distribution of this code or design is prohibited without prior written permission from the author.

 ---